5l1v3r1/LDAPPER/README.md

           4) Get all computers
               4.1) Get specific computer (You will be prompted for the computer name)
           5) Get Domain/Enterprise Administrators
+          6) Get Domain Trusts
-          6) Search for Unconstrained SPN Delegations (Potential Priv-Esc)
+          7) Search for Unconstrained SPN Delegations (Potential Priv-Esc)
-          7) Search for Accounts where PreAuth is not required.
+          8) Search for Accounts where PreAuth is not required.
 (ASREPROAST)
-          8) Search for User SPNs (KERBEROAST)
+          9) Search for User SPNs (KERBEROAST)
-        * 9) Show All LAPS LA Passwords (that you can see) *10) Search for common plaintext password attributes (UserPassword, UnixUserPassword, unicodePwd, and msSFU30Password)
+        *10) Show All LAPS LA Passwords (that you can see) *11) Search for common plaintext password attributes (UserPassword, UnixUserPassword, unicodePwd, and msSFU30Password)
-         11) Show All Quest Two-Factor Seeds (if you have access)
+         12) Show All Quest Two-Factor Seeds (if you have access)
-         12) Oracle "orclCommonAttribute" SSO password hash *13) Oracle "userPassword" SSO password hash
+         13) Oracle "orclCommonAttribute" SSO password hash *14) Oracle "userPassword" SSO password hash

     Starred items have never been tested in an environment where they could be verified, so please let me know if they work.